well1791/belief-systems/chapters/chapter01.md

   * If she gives the baby for adoption, is she still considered a mother?

 For this question people may involve emotions and intentions before answering but, the problem with that kind of answers is that clearly the word have a meaning depending on case, and that's not what we want.
-So, let's say: no, she is not a mother yet even if she gave birth a child.
+So, let's say "no", she is not a mother yet even if she gave birth a child.

   * If she has her baby and also adopts another one, is she a mother for both or just one of them?

 This situation is different, she is taking care of her baby and the baby of someone else.
-Personally, at this point I would say: yes, that's because I believe that a mother is the one who makes sure that her children are prepared to face the world by their own, also, I would add that the meaning of mother implies an affective relationship and there are much more things about it, but, I just wanted to let you know that I've got my own conception of the word "mother".
+Personally, at this point I would say: "yes" under certain conditions.
+I believe that "mother" is the title of someone who makes sure that her children are prepared to face the world by their own, also, I would add that the meaning of mother implies an affective relationship and much more things on top of it but, I just wanted to let you know that I've got my own conception of the word "mother".
 If you have a different perspective it's perfectly fine, we are just exploring the issues of ambiguity.

-Now, let's imagine this woman lost her children, it could be during or after pregnancy.
+Now, let's imagine that this woman lost her children, it could be during or after pregnancy.

   * If she was called mother while pregnant, can she be still called mother?

-The explanation I used earlier would suggest that the answer is: no, and I agreed.
+The explanation I used earlier would suggest that the answer is "no" and I agreed with that.

-  * If not, is it possible to stop being a mother?
+  * If the answer is no then, Is it possible to stop being a mother?

 Sure it's possible, the first requirement for someone to be a mother is to have someone that calls her mother but, the second requirement is that she must act as a mother.
-Using the statement above, if we switch the word mother for cop, it's logically the same, you can call cop whoever you want but, the person must act as a cop so the word actually to make sense.
+If we switch the word mother for cop, it's logically the same, you can call cop whoever you want to but, the person must act as a cop so the word actually to make sense.

+Now, to solve this dilemma of meanings you could say that we could use the etymology of each words, so we all have a concrete definition in our present date based on the origin of that particular word, however; if we use etymology in that way, we will end up falling into a trap called "etymological fallacy".
+The problem with this fallacy is that words have redefined their meaning according to society, an example of this could be the word "bug" which can be understood as a software problem, not only that but, also, words depend on language, and there are languages that doesn't have one-to-one translation.

-Now, to solve this dilemma meanings, people have created some compound definitions to address the possible cases that a "mother" can face: adoptive mother, biological mother, putative mother, etc. The problem with these compound definitions is that the meaning of the single word "mother" is still vague.
+The solution we see nowadays for ambiguity is "compound definitions" as I call it.
+If we think of the mother example, we will find that we already have words we need in order to refer to any kind of mother: adoptive mother, biological mother, putative mother, etc. But, the problem with these compound definitions is that the meaning of the single word "mother" is still vague.
 Also in practice, kids are taught to address their parent as mother, and that would be ok if we had a concrete definition for the same word.
-But, if biological mother is perfectly valid then, why don't we teach them to refer their parent as "biological mother" as a single idea instead of only using the ambiguous word "mother"?
-Maybe the answer is: kids don't need to learn all that complexity at that age.
+But, if we consider that the words "biological mother" are perfectly valid to address a mother then, why don't we teach kids to refer their parent as "biological mother" as a single idea instead of, only using the ambiguous word "mother"?
+I think that maybe the answer is: kids don't need to learn all that complexity at that age.

 ### The problem of ambiguity

 Ambiguity is mostly discussed in philosophy and linguistic, and even today this is a broad topic to debate.
 The "mother" example looks similar to a common problem called "lexical ambiguity" but, in fact, it is slightly different.
 Lexical ambiguity means that: for any sentence, there could exist a word such that have multiple meanings; hence, the intentional meaning of the sentence could be misunderstood.
-However, most of the time the possible meanings of a word are not related, as in the case of the "operation or sign" example; the same symbol "+" have two meanings that are completely different so the ambiguity is easily solved by using the right meaning at the right time.
+However, most of the time the possible meanings of a word are not related, as in the case of the "operation or sign" example; the symbol "+" have two meanings that are completely different: addition and sign; so the ambiguity is supposed to be easily solved by using the right meaning at the right time, which means that the meaning depend on the semantic context.

-On the other hand, the ambiguity of "mother" could be described as follows: for any sentence, there could exist a word such that have multiple meanings, and all these meanings share a lot of similarities in commom but still they can differ in certain cases, hence, the intentional meaning of the sentence could be partially understood.
-As opposed to "lexical ambiguity", this problem will lead you to believe that you understood something completely right, but reality is that you actually understood just a part of it.
+On the other hand, the ambiguity of the word "mother" could be described as follows: for any sentence, there could exist a word such that have multiple meanings, and all these meanings share a lot of similarities in commom but, still they can differ in certain cases, hence, the intentional meaning of the sentence could be partially understood.
+As opposed to "lexical ambiguity", this problem will lead you to believe that you understood something completely right but, reality is that you actually understood just a part of it.
 Here is an example for you: if we think about the word "god", we will share some common meaning about this word, maybe we could agreed that a god must be at least more powerful than any human, but, at the same time, depending on what we believe we will have many additional or different definitions for the same word.

-The importance of ambiguity is that paradoxically speaking, it's thanks to this knowledge that we can clarify many other things based the procedence of its meaning, words such as love, good, perfection, etc. May have a different meaning depending on what you believe.
-So, for a motivational coach "happyness" may mean that you should accomplish your dreams, but, for a buddhist monk "happyness" has nothing to do with your dreams.
+The importance of ambiguity is that paradoxically speaking, it's thanks to this knowledge that we can clarify many other things based on the procedence of its meaning, words such as love, good, perfection, etc. May have a different meaning depending on what your belief system is, so; for a motivational coach "happyness" may mean that you should accomplish your dreams, but, for a buddhist monk "happyness" has nothing to do with your dreams.
 So, even if both perspectives seems to aim the same goal, in the end they are different.

 Let's define a rule that help us solve this kind of ambiguity: for each possible definition that we can find for a word, there must exist a set of definitions for more different words sharing the same perspective, with the only purpose of creating a system of meanings that will supposedly and ultimately make sense in our world view of reality.
-What I just said simply means: depending of what you believe, the use of your words may have a different definition, and the definitions of those words must make sense in the entire perspective.
+What I just said simply means: depending of what you believe, the use of your words may have a different definition, and the definitions of those words must be related and coherently connected in order to make sense in bigger perspective.

 If we consider the example about the motivational coach and the buddhist monk, we could take some notes on them: